Scoliosis Surgery and Treatment for Children

 Scoliosis refers to curvature of the spine.
 Our team has the expertise and experience to treat scoliosis – and we see new patients with scoliosis every single day.

 This condition is particularly common among girls, typically around the sixth grade.
 Most often, scoliosis can be treated with observation or bracing.
-All of our braces are used at night to minimize any impact to your child’s quality of life.
+We use a variety of different types of braces, depending on the child's needs.

 Signs of Scoliosis in Kids & Adolescents

 Signs of idiopathic scoliosis typically begin in the preteen years and is more severe in girls than boys.
 Parents may notice a fullness on one side of their child's back when bent over or that their child's clothes don't “hang right.”